gw-detchar/Kozapy/README.md

   They make coherence plots in batch job.
   Please see the description for batch job for whitening spectrum to learn how to use them.

+#### batch_timeseries.py, condor_jobfile_timeseries.sh, run_timeseries.sh
+  They make timeseries plots in batch job.
+  Please see the description for batch job for whitening spectrum to learn how to use them.

+#### batch_spectrum.py, condor_jobfile_spectrum.sh, run_spectrum.sh
+  They make spectrum plots in batch job.
+  Please see the description for batch job for whitening spectrum to learn how to use them.

 ## Tips for condor

 ##### ジョブファイルの例